 W-2 for qualified non-citizens is not paid with federal funds, so they are exempt from the 60-month federal lifetime limit.
 Qualified non-citizens are subject to the 48-month state lifetime limit and 24-month placement time limits.
 If an individual is in one of the qualified non-citizen groups listed above, and is coded as such on the Immigrant/Refugee Information page in CWW, CARES will automatically disregard federal months for qualified non-citizens.
-W-2 Agencies must not manually enter a federal month of TANF assistance for any month a qualified non-citizen and the other is a U.S. citizen, the U.S. citizen will only use months of federal TANF assistance when the U.S. citizen is in a paid placement.
+W-2 Agencies must not manually enter a federal month of TANF assistance for any month a qualified non-citizen participates in W-2.
+(See 2.10.9) In a two-parent case where one parent is a qualified non-citizen and the other is a U.S. citizen, the U.S. citizen will only use months of federal TANF assistance when the U.S. citizen is in a paid placement.